-Lerato Mashianoke is a social justice and womxn’s rights advocate who currently serves as a program associate at the Ford Foundation’s Office for Southern Africa.
+Lerato Mashianoke is a social justice and womxn’s rights advocate who currently serves as a program manager at the Ford Foundation’s Office for Southern Africa.

-Lerato has extensive experience in grant-making, capacity building, organizational development, human rights research, communications, and program development in philanthropic, social justice, and human rights spaces.
+Lerato has extensive experience in grantmaking, capacity building, organizational development, human rights research, communications, and program development in philanthropic, social justice, and human rights spaces.
 Lerato’s role at the Foundation is critical in supporting team learning and strategy.
-She provides research and analysis, and tracks progress on the Foundation’s programs, on regional and global context shifts, and on the health of the field and organizations the program supports.
+She leads capacity-building support for grantees, provides research and analysis, and tracks progress on the Foundation’s programs, on regional and global context shifts, and on the health of the field and organizations the program supports.
+She was previously a program assistant at the Foundation.

 Before joining the Ford Foundation, Lerato worked as a Junior program officer at Media Development Investment Fund (MDIF), a New York-based nonprofit that supports and invests in independent media around the world.
 Through MDIF’s South Africa Media Innovation Program, Lerato focused on providing grants and equity financing, capacity building, tailored technical assistance, mentorship, and media advisory to grantees.
 Prior to MDIF, Lerato was a research and advocacy intern at the Socio-Economic Rights Institute of South Africa, a South African human rights organization that helps individuals, communities, and social movements seeking to protect and advance their socio-economic rights.